Andrew-Kulpa/airspace-jekyll/_posts/2019-05-06-jekyll-travis-ci-setup.md

     branch: master
 ```

+##### Deployment Breakdown

 This configuration does quite a bit, so I'll break it down.

+First, we tell Travis CI to use Ruby and Bundler during the build process.
 ```yaml
 language: ruby
 rvm: